“Do you Yahoo?” you all remember this tagline, don’t you?

 They were the first of the big names associated with the internet, predating Google, Amazon and others.
 Just for a reference of how much Yahoo came down, in 2008, Microsoft offered $44.6 billion to acquire Yahoo!
 But they declined the offer.
 Not even 10 years later in 2017, Verizon acquired them for just $4.48 billion, which is around 1/10th of what Microsoft offered in 2008.

 In 1994 the internet was not the same place as it is today, it was just a place where the websites were present but not organized.
 Jerry Yang and David Filo wanted to organise their favourite websites on a single website.
 Not so long, it became a large directory for a large variety of websites from different categories.
 It was originally called ‘David and Jerry’s Guide to the World Wide Web’ but later changed to Yahoo!
 As we all know it today.
 After seeing the exponential growth in the number of users, Jerry and David appointed Tim Koogle as the CEO of Yahoo in 1995.
 Yahoo filed its IPO in 1996 and gained a market value of nearly $300 million.
-They became the number one website of the world in 2001 and remained on the top for the next 5 months.
+They became the number one website in the world in 2001 and remained on the top for the next 5 months.

 Yahoo instead of providing a gateway to the internet aimed to become the internet, they bought many different companies targeting different users and renamed them, for example, Rocket mail to Yahoo mail, and many more, yahoo shopping, yahoo games.
 Yahoo finance, etc. But failed to create an ecosystem around them, which we see today in the case of Google.